buls/viduptool/readme.txt

 }

 MODUS-OPERANDI
-The manifest generation tool should therefore create a file that would have a JSON array of all the .mp4 videos in the specified root folder as JSON objects.
+The video upload tool should therefore read a file that would have a JSON array of all the .mp4 videos in the specified root folder as JSON objects.
 An example is given below:

 [{ class: "p1", subject: "mth", term: "f", week: "01", lesson: "01", part: "a", format: "mp4" },{ class: "p1", subject: "mth", term: "f", week: "01", lesson: "01", part: "b", format: "mp4" },